GeekyGoyal/BigInt/README.md

 - Calculate binomial coefficient of very large numbers
 - Perform binary exponentiation on very large numbers or raise numbers to very large powers
 - Greatest Common Divisor

+## Motivation Behind this Project
+- GANGNAM STYLE
+YouTube developers built their platform with a counter using a 32-bit integer.
+         2^(31) - 1 = 2147483647
+This means the maximum possible views could 2,147,483,647. (~ 2.1 billion).

+Gangnam Style breached the barrier, showing more than 2.1 billion views & we got some arbitrary result.

+To solve this, YouTube upgraded to 64-bit integer for its video counter, which means videos have a maximum viewer count of 9,223,372,036,854,776,000. (~ 9.22 quintillion).
+         2^(63) - 1 = 9223372036854776000